 John Woodhouse – TWPL

 John is CEO of the consulting and training organization, TWPL.
 With a personal senior management background in the oil industry (esp.
-Shell O&G and refining) and major engineering (Kvaerner), he launched TWPL in 1995 as a consortium of former senior industrial managers to provide pragmatic advice, training and support in physical asset-dependent organizations.
-John is also Founder, Fellow and Chair of the Panel of Experts for the Institute of Asset Management.
-He chaired the BSI/IAM development of the PAS 55 standard for optimal management of physical assets, and was UK Expert Representative in the development of the first International Standard for Asset Management (ISO55000).
+Shell O&G and refining) and major engineering (Kvaerner), he launched TWPL in 1995 as a consortium of former senior industrial managers to provide pragmatic advice, training, and support in physical asset-dependent organizations.
+John is also the Founder, Fellow, and Chair of the Panel of Experts for the Institute of Asset Management.
+He chaired the BSI/IAM development of the PAS 55 standard for optimal management of physical assets and was a UK Expert Representative in the development of the first International Standard for Asset Management (ISO55000).
 He has also led the development of the first published Asset Management Competences Framework (IAM 2006), and the International MACRO & SALVO collaboration programs in cost/risk optimization of asset management decisions and life cycle management.
-John is also author of the book ‘Managing Industrial Risk’, Publ.
+John is also the author of the book ‘Managing Industrial Risk’, Publ.
 Chapman & Hall, 1993 and ‘Asset Management Decisions: the SALVO Process’, Publ.
 TWPL 2014, and lecturers widely around the world at conferences, and through university and in-house management training programs.